mog96/code-for-palestine-2017_y3-gaza/README.md

 ## Day 8
 Set up Parse Server and integrate with Android.

+Continue working on layout and button-triggered transitions between screens.

 ### Exercise
 Follow this setup guide: [Integrating Parse Server with Android](https://github.com/mog96/code-for-palestine-2017_y3-gaza/blob/master/PARSE_SETUP.md).

+## Day 9
+Upload all groups' Android Studio projects to GitHub.
+Review pushing, pulling, merging to ensure that teammates feel comfortable working on their group's Android Studio project in parallel.

+Finish unpolished layout.

+Begin storing and retrieving data to and from Parse Server.

+### Exercise
+Walk through storing and retrieving data to and from Parse Server.

 # Sources
 Curriculum based on Udacity course #851: [Developing Android Apps](https://classroom.udacity.com/courses/ud851).